 I pledge allegiance to the Bible, God's Holy Word, a lamp unto my feet, a light unto my path.
 Its words will I hide in my heart that I might not sin against God.

 P.6.5 Chapel

-Chapel services are held weekly.
-This is a great time of singing and hearing a Bible story or object lesson.
+Chapel services are held weekly on Monday (3-year-olds) and Tuesday (4-year-olds) mornings.
+Chapel is a great time for singing and hearing a Bible story or object lesson.